TRANSPORT AIR-ROAD-SEA

 Car with driver

 Although roads are almost empty on Flores, most of them, including the Trans Flores Road is full of bends with only a few straight stretches and/or small.
 Many western people are not used to drive on the left side and if in case of an accident you will regret for the rest of your life you ever intended to drive yourself.
-Hiring a car with driver is about the same price as hiring the same car without one, but overall it isn't even possible.
+Hiring a car with driver is about the same price as hiring the same car without one, but overall the latter isn't even possible.
 There are no rentals for foreigners unless you have a K

 As a passenger you don’ t have to take care of the traffic but only enjoy the beauty of Flores and therefore more relaxed.